mjewell/convenience-store/README.md

-# Mobx Base Store
+# Convenience Store

-Mobx base store allows you to take the logic out of your react components while maintaining a familiar api.
+convenience-store allows you to take the logic out of your react components while maintaining a familiar api.
 Your stores will have access to `props`, as well as `propTypes` and `defaultProps`.
 By pulling this logic out of components it becomes much easier to test and reuse, and reduces the coupling of your business logic to React.
 With this separation, we can use react only for what it's good at: DOM lifecycle and manipulation.

 Stores can receive props in two ways.
 Props can be provided directly through the first function argument; or you can explicitly provide them through setProps.
 These two sets of props are merged together and accessed by calling `this.props` in the store.
 Stores can also be associated with components, and they will have access to all the props of the component.